ultrabug/py3status/py3status/modules/README.md

 ### <a name="aws_bill"></a>aws_bill

-Display the current AWS bill.
+Display bill for Amazon Web Services.

 **WARNING: This module generate some costs on the AWS bill.
 Take care about the cache_timeout to limit these fees!**